DHTMLX/docs-suite/docs/grid/api/grid_collapseall_method.md

 # collapseAll()

-@short: collapses all expanded tree nodes
+@short: collapses all expanded rows that contain child rows

 :::note
 The method works: